-Payment for full-time temporary or prorata contracts will be based on pro-rata pay of the Initial Placement Salary Schedule (based on 45 IU’s).
-In addition, those individuals who have full-time temporary contracts are expected to fulfill similar duties and responsibilities of a full-time faculty member as described in Section 5.2.
-After the greater of three years or nine academic quarters of full-time temporary contracts that are the equivalent of full-time employment, the faculty will be placed on the full-time faculty schedule at level one (or level 1-PhD for those holding doctorates) in a non-tenure track position.
+Payment for full-time temporary or prorata contracts will be based on pro-rata pay of the Step 1 of the Faculty Salary Schedule (based on 45 IU’s).
+In addition, those individuals who have full-time temporary contracts are expected to fulfill the duties and responsibilities of a full-time faculty member as described in Article 5.
+Full-time temporary faculty are expected to participate in the full-time faculty communities of practice as described in Article 10.7.1.8.

-Adjunct Faculty Salary Schedule.
+Associate Faculty Compensation.

-Faculty Compensation Unit Rate: See Appendix A for adjunct salary schedule.
-Step B rate is 75% of Step 1 Full-time initial placement salary.
-(Rates are subject to increase by State provided COLA or other part-time salary enhancement dollars.)
+Faculty Compensation Unit Rate: See Appendix A for associate salary schedule.
+As of 2021-2022, Step C rate will be 75% of Level 1 Probationary salary.

 Summer Rate.
-Annually contracted full time faculty who meet the criteria for Adjunct Promotion, per 10.2.2, will be compensated at Step B of the Adjunct wage scale.
+Annually contracted full-time faculty who meet the criteria for associate promotion, per Article11.10.6.2, will be compensated at Step B of the associate wage scale.

 Moonlight.
-Moonlight Rate for annually contracted faculty: See Appendix A for adjunct salary schedule.
-Full-time faculty who moonlight are paid at Step A of adjunct salary schedule.
+Moonlight Rate for annually contracted faculty: See Appendix A for associate salary schedule.
+Full-time faculty who moonlight are paid at Step A of associate salary schedule.

 Faculty compensation units (FCU) are computed by total hours (lecture, lab, clinical) identified on the approved course outline for a given course divided by eleven (11).
-Adjunct faculty pay is computed by multiplying the faculty compensation unit rate by the number of faculty compensation units.
+Associate faculty pay is computed by multiplying the faculty compensation unit rate by the number of faculty compensation units.
 This is for pay purposes only.

 Example*: BISC 220 33 lecture, 44 lab